How to Create a Capability Framework That Scales

 Let’s dive into the essentials of structuring and building a capability framework and how they connect learning and performance to enhance business growth.

-Key components of a capability framework
+What are the key components of a capability framework?

 A capability framework is made up of five key components that are crucial for its effectiveness.
 Without these components, it becomes less of an actionable tool and more of a vague L&D concept.